edinburgh-biomedical-ai/igmm_soi/pages/contact.md

 Most of our PhD projects are joint between the [Institute of Genetics & Molecular Medicine][1] (IGMM) and the [School of Informatics][2] (SoI), University of Edinburgh.
 Depending on your interests and background, you could consider applying via IGMM or SoI.

-To discuss projects, including PhD, MSc, BSc (Hons) or summer projects, contact Ava Khamseh directly, including a short statement about your reserach interests and CV.
+To discuss PhD, MSc, BSc (Hons) or summer projects, contact Ava Khamseh directly, including a short statement about your reserach interests and CV.

 Email: ava.khamseh@ed.ac.uk